-Without limiting our above conclusion, we draw attention to what is stated in Note 4 of the attached financial information which refers to Note 1.3 in the annual consolidated statements, regarding the investigation by the Securities Authority and the Israel Police of a suspicion of committing offenses under the Securities Law and the Penal Code concerning, inter alia, transactions related to the former controlling shareholder in Bezeq and the announcement of the Tel Aviv District Attorney's Office (Taxation and Economy) regarding the consideration of Bezeq's prosecution and the holding of a hearing on suspicion of bribery and reporting with intention to mislead a reasonable investor, and regarding the filing of indictments against the former controlling shareholder in Bezeq in various offenses, among other things, for offenses of bribery and causing misleading detail in immediate reporting and regarding the filing of an indictment against the former controlling shareholder in Bezeq and former senior executives in the Bezeq Group which attributes to the defendants offenses of obtaining by deceit and reporting offenses under the Securities Law.
+Without limiting our above conclusion, we draw attention to what is stated in Note 4 which refers to Note 1.2 in the consolidated statements, regarding the investigation by the Securities Authority and the Israel Police of a suspicion of committing offenses under the Securities Law and the Penal Code concerning, inter alia, transactions related to the former controlling shareholder in Bezeq and the announcement of the Tel Aviv District Attorney's Office (Taxation and Economy) regarding the consideration of Bezeq's prosecution and the holding of a hearing on suspicion of bribery and reporting with intention to mislead a reasonable investor, and regarding the filing of an indictment against the former controlling shareholder in Bezeq in various offenses, among other things, for offenses of bribery and causing misleading detail in immediate reporting and regarding the filing of an indictment against the former controlling shareholder in Bezeq and former senior executives in the Bezeq Group which attributes to the defendants offenses of obtaining by deceit and reporting offenses under the Securities Law.
 In addition, following the opening of the said investigation, a number of civil legal proceedings were initiated against Bezeq, former Bezeq officers and companies from Bezeq's controlling group in the past, including motions for approval of class actions.
-As stated in the above note, the Company is unable to assess the effects of the investigations, their findings and results on Bezeq as well as on the statements and estimates used in the preparation of these reports, if any.
+As stated in the above note, the Company is unable to assess the effects, findings, and results of the investigations on Bezeq as well as on the statements and estimates used in the preparation of these reports, if any.

-In addition, without limiting our above conclusion, we draw attention to what is stated in Note 3 regarding claims filed against the Company and the exposure in respect of which cannot be assessed or calculated at this stage.
+In addition, without limiting our above conclusion, we draw attention to what is stated in Note 3 which refers to Note 6 in the consolidated statements regarding claims filed against the Group and the exposure in respect of which cannot be assessed or calculated at this stage.